-In 2017-18 the National Landcare Program provided $27.1 million to Local Land Services.
+In 2019-20 Local Land Services and Landcare NSW partnered to deliver the National Landcare Program.
+Supporting Landcare priorities, $22.4 million has been provided.
 Ratepayers also contribute significantly to funding our biosecurity, livestock health and welfare services.
 Market access and healthy and productive industries rely on these services.

 Private industry partnerships and investments also contribute to our work.
 Regions also have locally specific funding, such as the Hunter Catchment Contribution in the Hunter region.